 In March, 2018, Hampshire College received its ten-year reaccreditation from the New England Association of Schools and Colleges (NEASC).
 The College had undergone a comprehensive review in 2017 and was found to be in compliance with the Standards for Accreditation established by the Commission on Institutions of Higher Education (CIHE), one of the commissions under the NEASC umbrella.
-(CIHE has since become the New England Commission of Higher Education, an independent Commission that continues to collaborate but is no longer affiliated with NEASC.)
+(CIHE has since become the New England Commission of Higher Education, an independent Commission no longer affiliated with NEASC.)

 In continuing Hampshire’s accreditation, NEASC acknowledged the College’s many strengths including: